UHDanke/gd_docs/docs/triggers/follows/advanced_follow.md

 ### Movement with Rotation

-Rotation affects the velocity of the target in some cases and can cause movement to duplicate or velocity to not apply properly if done from Edit Advanced Follow.
+Rotation affects the velocity of the target when using object groups and can cause movement to duplicate.
+Velocity to not apply properly if its edited from Edit Advanced Follow.

 ## Movement Updates